 - Write a comment about your experience

 By leaving feedback for a seller, you're telling them what you think and letting other buyers know about your experience.
 Your feedback combines with others' to build a rich base of knowledge to help to find the best sellers every time you shop.

-When you look at a listing, you’ll find the seller’s positive feedback score listed as a percentage beneath their username.
-For example, if a seller has a score of 99.5%, it means that 99.5% of buyers left positive feedback about their experience with that seller.
+When you look at a listing, you'll find the seller's positive feedback score listed as a percentage beneath their username.
+For example, if a seller has a score of 99.5%, it means that 99.5% of buyers that left feedback had a positive experience with that seller.

-After each transaction, you can leave a positive, negative, or a neutral rating, plus a short comment to rate your experience with the seller.
+After each transaction, members can leave a positive, negative, or neutral rating to describe their overall experience.

 We use these ratings to determine feedback scores.
 In most cases, members receive: